AndreyGermanov/smart_shape/README.md

 ```

 * `container_node` - HTML DOM element to inject figure into
 * `options` - Javascript object with options, that defines look and behavior of shape.
-For example, {fill:'#00ff00'} means that shape must be filled with light green color
+For example, {fill:'#00ff00'} means that shape must be filled with light green color.
+All shape and points options described in [API docs](https://github.com/AndreyGermanov/smart_shape/blob/main/docs/API.md#SmartShape+options).
 * `array_of_points` - array of points of polygon where each point is a subarray of coordinates [x,y].

 After running HTML page with code above, you should see this: